Render Studio Examples and Resources

 -

-Search for Perlin noise in the Appearance library.
-Drag and drop the Perlin noise texture -- bump mapping appearance's thumbnail on the Global > Bumps parameter in the Appearance panel:
+In the Appearances library, search for Perlin in the Appearance functions folder.
+Drag and drop the Bump map — Perlin noise texture function thumbnail on the thin metal coat Bumps parameter in the Appearance panel:

 -